rjmeats/MetOfficeArchive/ArchiveDocumentsSpreadsheet/Readme.md

 The **MetOfficeArchiveDocuments.xlsx** spreadsheet lists documents in the Met Office's Online Archive at https://digital.nmla.metoffice.gov.uk/.
 The online archive contains thousands of documents in an extensive hierarchy; it can be hard to get a feel for the range and volume of content when browsing using its web page interface, hence this spreadsheet.

-The spreadsheet focuses on documents relating to old observations, including publications containing observations, and so only covers a subset of the top level collections in the archive:
+The spreadsheet focuses on documents relating to old observations, including publications containing observations, and so covers a subset of the top level collections in the archive:
 * Archive Treasures
 * Historic Weather Events
 * UK Observation Data and Reports